ujihisa/okta-scim-beta/README.md

 ## Create Account: POST /Users

-(FIXME: Fix this up to flow better with the text below) **Account Creation in your app**

--   When a user is in an active state in Okta, you can associate an application with a user in multiple ways
-    -   Direct assignment where you associate the app with the user directly
-        -   If there are entitlements, they have to be manually assigned through the UI.
-    -   Group-based assignment – where an app is associated with a group – and the user becomes a member of a group
-        -   If there are entitlements, at the time when the app is associated with the group, the admin picks the right set of entitlements that are applicable to users in this group.

 Your SCIM 2.0 API should allow the creation of a new user account.
 The four basic attributes listed above must be supported, along with any additional attributes that your application supports.
 If your